What is tempeh?

 The beans are later spread into a thin layer and are allowed to ferment for 24 to 36 hours at a temperature of about 30°C (we’ve developed technology to make this process faster, without compromising nutritional value and actually enhancing the taste!).

 Later, the temperature of the beans will naturally rise and rapid mold growth occurs for about 4 hours.
 As mold growth declines, the soybeans are bound into a solid mass by the mycelium.

 What is your approach to sustainability?

 Sustainability is a priority in everything we do.
-Being a start-up, we can’t always be perfect, but we’re always doing our best and striving to be better (excuse the pun!).
-Our mission is to be the most sustainable company we can, and we’re currently creating a Sustainability Policy to help us implement this.
+Being a start-up, we can’t always be perfect, but we’re always doing our best and striving to be better.
+Our mission is to be the most sustainable, ethically-minded company we can, and we’re currently creating a Sustainability & Ethics Policy to help us implement this, which we’ll be sharing as soon as it’s ready.
 If you have any questions regarding this or any suggestions for us, please do get in touch at email@example.com.

 We either source our soybeans ProTerra and fairtrade certified soybeans from Brazil and Germany which are dedicated to minimising waste, ensuring fair prices and prioritising environmental protection.

 Where are you based?